-Cheating and/or plagiarism are serious offenses and will be treated as such by both teachers and administrators.
-Such violations may result in failure of a class, suspension, or any other action deemed reasonable by an Administrator.
-Should the student be a member of the National Honor Society, either violation will be grounds for removal from the organization.
+Academic integrity violations, including but not limited to cheating, plagiarism, unauthorized collaboration, forging or falsifying information, submitting another's work as one's own, helping another commit academic dishonesty, and unauthorized and/or uncited use of artificial intelligence engines such ChatGPT are serious offenses.
+Such violations may result in a failing grade on an assignment, failure of a class, suspension, or any other action deemed reasonable by an administrator.
+Should the student be a member of the National Honor Society, a violation will be grounds for discipline and/or removal from the organization.